3 Things You May Not Know About Renting a Dumpster

-Not everyone knows these aspects of dumpster rental so we thought we’d help out a bit!
+Not everyone knows these aspects of renting a dumpster, so we thought we'd help out a bit!

 Renting a dumpster may not be something you do on a regular basis.
 Here at Happy Little Dumpster, we strive to provide our customers with as much information as possible when it comes to dumpster rentals.
 Below are some things you may not know about dumpster rental.